bhimsen92/awklib/README.md

    This event is emitted when processing a file is finished.

-Each of this above events callbacks recieves a <b>object</b> which local to the current file being processed and is shared across all these events.
+Each of this above events callbacks recieves an <b>object</b> which is local to the current file being processed and is shared across all these events.
-This local object contains a property called <b>crow</b> which represents the row which is being procesed.
+This local object contains a property called <b>crow</b> which represents the row that is being procesed.
 You can reference columns or fields via this <b>crow</b> object.
 You can also use it to set some properties to gather some statistics like totalAge, totalPopulation, totalRunsScored, average etc.

 There is one more object called <b>s(shared)</b> which is visible across all files and is a property of AwkLib object.
-You can use to gather statistics across all the files.
+You can use it to gather statistics across all the files.

 # Examples